Hotels in Boston, Massachusetts

 Which hotels in Boston, Massachusetts are great for a weekend getaway?

-Which hotels in Boston, Massachusetts have a pool?
+Which hotels in Boston, Massachusetts have an outdoor pool?

 Which hotels in Boston, Massachusetts have suites or extra space?